 Griffith has partnered with LastPass, a password manager to help you create, store and manage strong, unique passwords for all of your Griffith Enterprise accounts.

 This Cyber security improvement is an integral part of the Griffith University Integrity Program.
-Hackers break into computers is by guessing passwords.
+Hackers break into computers by guessing passwords.
 A strong password provides essential protection from identity theft.
 LastPass is a tool that can help you manage your passwords securely.
 Remember, cyber security is everyone's business!

 - LastPass remembers passwords in your vault and logs you into your online accounts as you work.